Alishan Ai Yu Jelly Kit

 The natural history of Ai Yu is untamed and beautiful.
 Ficus vines creep up old growth trees in the Alishan Mountain Range, fruiting two stories high and thriving for decades.
 An Ai Yu fig wasp, evolved specifically to this plant, pollinates the flowers, allowing the vine to develop fruit.
 The ripe figs fall to the ground and seeds spill into spring fed creeks, releasing their pectin and, as the story goes, creating spring-borne Jell-O. This stuff is truly wild, and is as much a gift of the wasp as of the plant.
 Though the vines are grown ornamentally worldwide, they fruit only in Taiwan, because it’s the only habitat for this wasp.

-The Ai Yu Jelly commonly available in North America is canned, stabilized with gelatin or carageenan, flavored or colored with artificial agents, and shockingly cylindrical.
-The real thing is ephemeral, fractal, and endlessly divided, lasting only a few days before reverting to liquid form, evading food science.
-We’re offering not the jelly, but the seeds, wash bag included, so you can make this at home and experience it as it was meant to be.
+The Ai Yu Jelly commonly available in North America is canned, stabilized with gelatin or carrageenan, flavored or colored with artificial agents, and shockingly cylindrical.
+The real thing is ephemeral, fractal, and endlessly dividing, lasting only a few days before reverting to liquid form, evading food science.
+We’re offering not the jelly, but the seeds, so you can make this at home and experience it as it was meant to be.
+Natural Ai Yu Jelly has a beautiful amber color, and often contains small fibers from the seeds.
+It sets at room temperature and can also be heated without losing its integrity.

 Tasting Notes and Usage